If you’re reading this article, chances are, you’ve already experienced what it feels like to have a gut feeling.

 Gut feelings are indicators of a dangerous, ill-intended, or of a not-of-the-divine-highest-and-greatest-good situation that you need to know about.
 These feelings are designed to alert you of danger, to keep you safe and to help you help others stay safe - by letting them know your feelings.

-A few years ago, my twin sister, Sarah and I were on a road trip.
+A few years ago, I went on a road trip.

-Driving across the country, moving her from graduate school to her new home in the Sierra Nevada California west, we were somewhere in New Mexico, looking for a place to stay for the night.
+Driving across the country, I was somewhere in New Mexico, looking for a place to stay for the night.

-We rolled into the only town we’d seen for 40 or 50 miles and pulled into the parking lot of the closest and first motel that we saw.
+I rolled into the only town I’d seen for 40 or 50 miles and pulled into the parking lot of the closest and first motel that I saw.